marwahaha/ILW---Agile-Delivery-Services-RFQ---4QTFHS150004-Pool1/README.md

 In response to The U.S. General Services Administration (GSA) 18F Request for Quotation (RFQ) 4QTFHS150004, IlluminationWorks LLC (ILW) developed a design prototype using datasets from https://open.fda.gov.
 ILW utilized flatfiles from the MAUDE dataset [http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfMAUDE/search.CFM].
-Given the abreviated timeframe, ILW used Data Drive Documents (D3) to bind the MAUDE data to a Document Object Model (DOM), and then apply data-driven transformations to the documents generating HTML tables from the data files.
+Given the abbreviated timeframe, ILW used Data Drive Documents (D3) to bind the MAUDE data to a Document Object Model (DOM), and then apply data-driven transformations to the documents generating HTML tables from the data files.
 This approach eliminated the need for a database backend without sacrificing performance or functionality and allows the prototype to be run from any webserver (i.e Python).